yireo/yireo-slides/slides/yireo/pwa_extensions.md

 {state: dirtyharry main middle}
-## How Magento extensions will fit into PWA
+# How Magento extensions will fit into PWA
-# DO YOU FEEL LUCKY, PUNK?
+## aka: Do you like magic?
 #### by Jisse Reitsma (Yireo)

 ---